Postpartum recovery doesn’t happen overnight. Follow this comprehensive timeline to help you make a smooth and healthy recovery!

 Having a baby is one of the most memorable experiences a mother will ever go through.
 The excitement of bringing your bundle of joy home aside, it can be easy to forget that your body has just endured nine months of physical and emotional changes, and it may take weeks or even months for you to return to your pre-pregnancy self.

-To give you a better insight on what to expect after childbirth, here’s a postpartum recovery guide to help you cope with the healing process – one week at a
+To give you a better insight on what to expect after childbirth, here’s a postpartum recovery guide to help you cope with the healing process – one week at a time.

 You’ve just given birth, and you may have a hard time adjusting to your post-baby body as your uterus begins to contract back to its usual size.
 It’s not uncommon for you to experience varying levels of discomfort after a natural birth – an overall feeling of vaginal soreness and bleeding is normal.
 Taking a warm sitz bath, or applying some ice packs will help to soothe the pain.
 You may also want to avoid long periods of standing or sitting.